ClickFunnels alternative

 ForgeLib vs ClickFunnels

 ClickFunnels invented the funnel category and still owns it for upsell flow, affiliates, and order bumps.
-What it doesn't own anymore is visual distinction — every CF page looks like every other CF page.
-ForgeLib generates pages designed for 2026, exports HTML, pastes right in.
+Where many users feel constrained today is visual variety — the template library leans heavily on a familiar funnel aesthetic.
+ForgeLib generates pages with editorial design, exports HTML, pastes directly into a ClickFunnels page.

 Where ClickFunnels wins